Jackson’s Chameleon Facts

 Jackson’s Chameleon Distribution, Habitat, and Ecology

-Despite the fact that it has now been spread to other parts of the world, the Jackson’s Chameleon evolved as native to only a small are of the globe.
-More specifically, it develop as endemic to portions of what’s now the countries of Tanzania and Kenya, in Africa.
+Despite the fact that it’s now been spread by the actions of man to other parts of the world, the Jackson’s Chameleon evolved as native to only a small are of the globe.
+More specifically, it develop as endemic to portions of what’s now the two countries of Tanzania and Kenya, in Africa.

-Wherever it appears, the distinct reptile has proven itself to be reasonably flexible in terms of specific habitat.
-In its natural range, it lives at altitudes between 5,250 -8,010 ft (1,600 – 2,440 m).
-In Hawaii, however, it now appears between 330 – 3,280 ft (100 – 1,000 m).
+Wherever it appears, the distinct reptile habitually proves itself to be reasonably flexible in terms of its specific habitat.
+In its natural range, the creature lives at altitudes between 5,250 -8,010 ft (1,600 – 2,440 m).
+In Hawaii, however, it now appears at heights between 330 – 3,280 ft (100 – 1,000 m).

 Just as its many close relatives, it evolved as purely carnivorous in nature.
-For this, its adaptive camouflage serves it perfectly, It primarily consumes large quantities of various insects, such as isopods, millipedes, spiders, centipedes, snails, and sometimes small lizards.
+For this, its adaptive camouflage serves it perfectly, It primarily consumes large quantities of various insects, such as isopods, millipedes, spiders, centipedes, snails, and sometimes even other small lizards.

 Species Sharing Its Range